Dulce María Sauri Riancho: Life and political career

 Ministry of Programming and Budget (1977–1979); Outreach Program Coordinator for Integrated Rural Development Programme (PIDER) (1979–1982) and head of Ministry of Planning and Budget Evaluation Unit for Yucatán (1979–1982).

 She has been an active member of the Institutional Revolutionary Party (PRI) since 1981.
-She has served in the Congress of Yucatán and as federal deputy in the lower house of Congress (for Yucatán's fourth district, 1982–85).
+She has served in the Congress of Yucatán and as a federal deputy in the lower house of Congress (for Yucatán's 4th district, 1982–85).
 Between 1988 and 1991, she served in the Senate, representing Yucatán.
 After her tenure as governor of Yucatán (1991–1994), she returned to the lower house of Congress between 1994 and 1996.
 She served as the coordinator of the National Programme for Women between 1995–2000 and simultaneously served on the National Commission for Women between 1996 and 1999.
 She served as the president of the Inter-American Commission of Women (CIM) of the Organization of American States from 1998–2000.

 Sauri became national president of the PRI in 1999 and though she lost the presidency in the 2000 election, she refused to step down and remained as party president until 2002.
 Sauri served in the upper house of the federal Congress from 2000 to 2006.
 During her tenure in the Senate, she served as Chair of the Asia Pacific Foreign Relations Committee.
 She was also a member of the Foreign Relations Committee, the North American Foreign Relations Committee, and the Finance and Public Credit Committee.

 In the 2018 general election she was elected to the Chamber of Deputies as a proportional representation deputy for the third electoral region.